april19833/currency-1.5/docs/solidity/governance/community/ECOxStaking.md

 ### NonTransferrable

+error for if any transfer function is attempted to be used

   ```solidity
   error NonTransferrable()
   ```

 ### Deposit

-_The Deposit event indicates that ECOx has been locked up, credited to a particular address in a particular amount._
+The Deposit event indicates that ECOx has been locked up, credited to a particular address in a particular amount.

   ```solidity
   event Deposit(address source, uint256 amount)